Holy Land Pilgrimage

 Why go on a pilgrimage?
 Because you will never read the Gospels the same again.
 Every Gospel at Mass will take on fresh color and verve because you can see the very lay of the land and smell the breeze in your mind’s eye.
 Because you’ve been there and touched the rocks, the olive trees, and eaten the fish.

-This pilgrimage is special, because it coincides with the anticipated release of my new book, Jesus and the Dead Sea Scrolls: The Jewish Roots of the Church.
+This pilgrimage is special, because of my new book, Jesus and the Dead Sea Scrolls: The Jewish Roots of the Church (release date Sept 10, 2019).
 I’ve been deep in the Dead Sea Scrolls and other ancient literature for months, putting together a book that I hope will show Christians how thoroughly Jewish and biblical the Church really is.
 I’ll have a lot to share with you as we travel through the sacred sites!

 One of the most powerful aspects of a pilgrimage for Catholics is that fact that, when you are on pilgrimage, you don’t move through liturgical time, but liturgical space.
 For daily Mass, every sacred site has its own liturgical readings!
 So it’s like moving through the Liturgical Year and the major feasts in nine days rather than twelve months!
 The Gospel speaks powerfully when we celebrate Mass on the site where Jesus multiplied the loaves, for example—or where he was nailed to the cross!

-I hope you can join me for this pilgrimage in May 2019!
+I hope you can join me for this pilgrimage in June 2020!
 I promise you I’ll be “on duty” and at your service 24-7 for nine days, ready to answer any questions you may have about Scripture, the sacred sites, and how it all fits with our Catholic Faith.
 We will also have arguably the most experienced native Catholic guide in the business, Amer Shehadeh, who has guided for Steve Ray, Scott Hahn, and other well-known authors and speakers.
 You will love Amer, whose family clan has been Latin-Rite Catholics for centuries, going back to medieval times, and whose home parish is the Basilica of the Annunciation in Nazareth!
 Imagine your home parish being built above the site where Gabriel spoke to the Blessed Mother!
+We will also have Fr.
+Mark Bentz of St. Alice Church in Springfield, OR as our spiritual director.
+We will depart from the San Francisco International Airport (SFO).

 Sincerely yours in Christ --- John Bergsma